kevinslin/h7b-dendron-netlify/vault/notes.tutorial.docusaurus.md

     npx create-docusaurus@latest datadiva-docusaurus classic
     ```
     a new folder `datadiva-docusaurus` will be created inside `my_workspace`
-3. Go to my GitHub, create a new repo called `datadiva-docusaurus`
+3. Login to my GitHub profile, create a new repo called `datadiva-docusaurus`
 4. Open terminal, go to folder `datadiva-docusaurus`
     ```shell
     cd .\my_workspace\datadiva-docusaurus